Sheltopusik

-The sheltopusik, also spelled scheltopusik, sheltopusick, scheltopusick, sheltopusic, or scheltopusic /ˌʃɛltəˈpjuːzᵻk/ (Pseudopus apodus), and also commonly known as Pallas's glass lizard, the European legless lizard, or the European glass lizard, is a species of large glass lizard found from Southern Europe to Central Asia.
+The sheltopusik, also spelled scheltopusik, sheltopusick, scheltopusick, sheltopusic, or scheltopusic /ˌʃɛltəˈpjuːzᵻk/ (Pseudopus apodus), and also commonly known as Pallas's glass lizard, the European legless lizard, or the European glass lizard, is a species of large glass lizard in the family Anguidae.
+The species is found from Southern Europe to Central Asia.
+There are three recognized subspecies.

 Taxonomy

-The sheltopusik was previously included in the genus Ophisaurus, but has since been placed in its own genus Pseudopus.
+The sheltopusik was previously included in the genus Ophisaurus, but has since been placed in its own genus Pseudopus, as Pseudopus apodus.
 It was originally described in 1775 by Peter Simon Pallas as Lacerta apoda.